jazracherif/audacity_sdcnd/CarND-Traffic-Sign-Classifier-Project/writeup.md

 My final model consisted of the Lenet model with the addition of connected the first convolution layer just before pooling with the first fully connected layer, a technique taken from the [Lecun Paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf)

+See the architecture below:

+![alt text][architecture]

+More detailed description in the following table:

 Layer id | Layer         		|     Description	        					|
 |:----|:---------------------:|:---------------------------------------------:|
 |0 | Input         		| 32x32x3 RGB image   							|